SystemsApproach/ops/intro.rst

 dictates how network operators and enterprise system admins bring those devices online.
 While the general framework has been extended to Virtual Network Functions (VNFs), it is still a device-centric view of operations.
-But once a system becomes cloud native, two things happen that shift the balance of concerns.
+But once a system becomes cloud native, two things shift the balance of concerns.
 First, all hardware is commodity, and so Days 0 and 1 configurations become fully automated (and Day -1 is minimized since all devices are identical).\ [#]_ Second, Day 2 operations become a much more sophisticated process.
 This is because software-based systems are more agile, making functional upgrades more commonplace.
 This focus on *feature velocity* is one of the inherent values of cloud-based systems, but not surprisingly, it brings its own